Intellectual Property Training and Consultancy

 Do the courses only cover UK law?

 As the courses are given by UK and European Patent Attorneys, the focus is on patent law and practice in the UK and Europe.
-However, because the US is such an important market, there are some sessions on US patent law from a European perspective.
+However, because the US is such an important market, some sessions do cover US patent law from a European perspective.